gaetanserre/KernelHom/README.md

 # Kernel-Hom

 Lean 4 project focused on tactics that translate kernel equalities into categorical equalities, and back.
+This work is still in early stages, but the core tactics are already implemented and can be used to simplify kernel equalities by leveraging categorical reasoning.

 <p align="center">
   <img src="diagram/diagram.svg" width="500">